menator01/cookbook/README.md

 Mysql database must already exist.
 It will create the needed table.

+You can chhose database and other options in the settings.py

 cookbook.py is a experimental project to practice my python programming

 Enjoy!

 Required:
 Python3.8